Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 7a.
 Availability at my institution

 7b.
-How important is the institution's openness to adopting newer, evidence-based practices in influencing failure to rescue (FTR)?
+How important is the institution's openness to adopting newer, evidence-based practices into the routine management of patients undergoing pancreatic surgery, in influencing FTR?

 Not at all